Ileostomy and Colostomy Care

-Some people need life-saving surgery – an ileostomy – to allow waste products to be expelled from the body through the abdomen.
+Some people need life-saving surgery – an ileostomy or colostomy – to allow waste products to be expelled from the body through the abdomen.
 The hole through which feces pass is called a stoma, and this needs to be kept clean to prevent infection.
 Coping with a stoma can be traumatic and challenging both physically and mentally.
-You doctor may recommend ileostomy care to help you avoid complications and boost recovery.
+You doctor may recommend ileostomy or colostomy care to help you avoid complications and boost recovery.

 Seek medical advice and additional care if you notice any unusual symptoms or if you are in pain.
 It’s worth noting that there is no single best way of coping with an ileostomy – each patient is different.

 Fairview Rehab and Nursing Home in Queens NY offers ileostomy and colostomy care and rehabilitation services, which are constantly monitored and adjusted, as necessary.
 Our superb medical staff, well-trained nurses and therapists combine to provide an individual treatment and care plan tailored to each patient.
 The goal is a speedy and pain-free recovery along with patient education to help avoid infection and other complications.